Creativity derived from a provocative operation

 Let’s work through a couple of simple examples together …

-PUT YOURSELF IN THIS REAL-LIFE SITUATION
+IMAGINE YOURSELF IN THIS REAL-LIFE SITUATION

 We live on rural acreage, so I thought I might try to get her thinking about stuff she could do locally.

-When I got home … the “joy” LOL.
+When I got home … the ‘joy’ LOL.

 “What the f#@k do you expect me to do with that thing?”

-Alice decided that she may as well put the vehicle to good use for the 3 months and she set about the task of cleaning up the 10 hectares we live on and making some improvements.
+Alice decided that she may as well put the vehicle to good use for the 3 months and she set about cleaning up the 10 hectares we live on and making some improvements.
 She’s a naturally industrious sort of personality, so it was only a matter of days before our property was looking fantastic.

 It didn’t take long before Alice had bought a large trailer and fitted the ute with a tow-ball.
-She had the largest and most-diverse stand at any local market.
+She had the largest and most diverse stand at any local market.

-Success!
+‘Success!
 I was so proud of my girl and the way she had turned her life around.
-And that’s where this story could have ended … but there’s more.
+And that’s where this story could have ended … but there’s more.’

 Heart-attack.
 We finally got the chance to meet the neighbor.